 - What you earn – wages, salary, other sources of income

-- What you owe – your debts, including credit cards and loans, plus any fees and interest charges you might be paying
+- What you owe – your debts, including credit cards and loans, plus any fees and interest charges

 - What you spend – living expenses, including things like food, bills, transport, gifts and entertainment.